Wild camping is an overnight stay, not on a campsite.

 Wild camping in Ireland is not permitted.
 The rule of thumb is to move on if asked to and follow the Leave No Trace guidelines.

 Anyone camping in the wild should follow the Scottish Outdoor Access Code or the Leave No Trace policy:

 Wild camping, if done correctly is safe.
 Just be sure to take the usual precautions.
 Always let someone know where you are, what you are doing and when you will return.
-Have fun and enjoy the experience!
-If you don’t feel safe or sure about what you are doing or if you prefer to have a hot shower and toilet, then perhaps wild camping isn’t for you.
-Head to a campsite instead.
+If you don’t feel safe or sure about procedures, or if you prefer to have a shower and toilet, then perhaps wild camping isn’t for you; head to a campsite instead.